 - With tracks in data science, data analytics, software engineering, and much more, Springboard can also be a good alternative to CodeOp.
 Students receive 1-on-1 mentoring and build over 14 portfolio projects.
 If students don’t land a great job in 6 months, they get a refund.
 Learn more about Springboard in our program reviews.

 - Finally, students seeking university courses can look into edX.
 Their online learning platform hosts self-paced university courses from top schools like Harvard and MIT, and even big tech companies like Microsoft.
 Students can choose to learn the fundamentals or take a deep dive into specific topics, like product management.
 Learn more about edX in our review.

 CodeOp offers tech courses to help women, trans people, and gender-nonconforming people start a new career in product management, web development, data analytics.
 Their bootcamps are designed for beginners, with mandatory pre-work to get students up to speed.
 Pathrise job-seekers should already have some background in their chosen field so they can fully benefit from the technical curriculum.

 Our program is flexible, with only 2-4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed.
-The Pathrise income share agreement (ISA) is 9% of their first year’s salary so fellows don’t pay anything until they land a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require upfront payments or deposits.